 Did you enjoy the video?
 Check out the LABAP VIP course that will help turn you into an auto body and paint pro, from home!

 Hey, it’s Tony from LearnAutoBodyAndPaint with another quick Q&A video.
+Today’s topic is all about Single Stage Orange Peel Issue – How To Avoid Orange Peel in Your Paint Jobs!
 Here’s the question from James.

 “I just painted my wife’s Jeep and most of it turned out pretty good.
 I used PPG Single Stage with a medium reducer.
 It was about 70 degrees and I used a Warwick 863 H at about 25 psi to the gun.
 I get areas of bad orange peel, on the driver’s door side area mostly.
 Almost like dry spray.
 I am not understanding what I’m doing wrong.
 I have done a few cars in my time and I just did a ‘91 Camaro in bccc 2 days before and it turned out way better.
 Please help me out.”